AniruddhanG/LATE-Estimators/README.md

 # Benchmarking LATE Estimators

-This repository contains the code and report for a graduate capstone project comparing five instrumental variables estimators for the Local Average Treatment Effect (LATE).
+This repository contains the code and report for a graduate capstone project comparing five estimators for the Local Average Treatment Effect (LATE).

 ## Methods compared